Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Frank Woolworth had a lifelong love affair with Europe.
-As a boy he was a regular visitor to the abandoned home of Napoleon Bonaparte's brother Joseph in upstate New York.
-He read stories of battles and nobility, of fantastic wealth and opulent treasures.
-As he grew older and more affluent, he followed the fashion by paying researchers to trace his ancestry.
-This revealed strong links to 'the old country' and an original family seat in Woolley, Cambridgeshire, England.
-A fat fee even produced 'evidence' that his ancestors had emigrated to the USA aboard the Mayflower with the Pilgrim Fathers.
+As a boy he had been a regular visitor to the abandonned home of Napoleon Bonaparte's brother Joseph in upstate New York.
+He had read stories of battles and nobility, of fantastic wealth and opulent treasures.
+Later in life, as a rich merchant prince, he followed the fashion by paying researchers to trace his ancestry.
+This revealed strong links to 'the old country' and an original family seat in Woolley, Cambridgeshire, England, with relatives in Kingstown (Dun Laoghaire) on the South Coast of Ireland too.
+A fat fee even 'established' that there were Woolworths among the Pilgrim Fathers when they set sail from Plymouth, Devon, England on board the Mayflower.

-But in 1890 he had a more pressing reason for going to Europe - money!
+He had good reason to love Europe.
+It had become the source of much of his success.
+The story began in 1890.
+He had struck on a winning formula for his dimestores, which were colonizing the towns and cities of the Norh Eastern States of the USA.
 As the chain had grown, Woolworth had become impatient with the wholesalers who acted as agents for domestic and particularly overseas goods.
 The Five and Ten had created a huge demand.
 Woolworth felt that the middlemen did not add enough value to justify their commission.
 He sought advice from his network of contacts.
-They suggested he should to trace products back to their source and buy direct.
+They suggested he should trace each best-selling product back to its source and buy direct.
 He struck a friendship with B.F. ('Pop') Hunt Jr., a Buyer for one of the country's largest toy importers, Horace Partridge & Co., who invited the five-and-ten magnate to join him on a trip to Europe.

 Map showing the route of Frank Woolworth's first European buying trip in 1890.

-Hunt and Woolworth set sail for Europe on February 19, 1890 - bound for Liverpool.
-Frank left his trusted lieutenant Carson Peck in charge of the Company at home, promising to keep all of his Managers appraised of his progress and the European products that they would soon receive.
+The two men set sail on February 19, 1890, bound for Liverpool.
+Frank left his trusted lieutenant Carson Peck in charge at home, promising to keep all of his Managers appraised of his progress and the European products that they would soon receive.
 His letters survive and give a fascinating insight into life in the 1890s.
-They highlight the faster progress that European manufacturing industries had made compared with their American counterparts.
+They highlight the faster progress that European manufacturing industry was making, compared to factories in the USA.

 Frank had never sailed before.
-It is clear from his letters that he found the voyage very uncomfortable.
-He never found his sea legs in over fifty transatlantic trips, and always chose the fastest possible crossing.
-The riches generated by the European trips provided sufficient compensation to put up with five days of sickness.
+His letters reveal that he found the voyage very uncomfortable.
+This was to become a theme, as he never found his sea legs in over fifty transatlantic trips, prompting him always to opt for the fastest crossing available.
+Not going simply was not an option, given the riches generated by the European trips.

-He held true to his word and wrote letters to his New York office, in which he described the events of each day in detail.
+Throughout the first expedition, he held true to his word and wrote letters to his New York office for copying to the stores.
+These described every detail of the trip, day-by-day.

 Inman Line's City of Paris - Transatlantic Medal Winner for the fastest crossing in 5 days, 19 hours and 18 minutes at the time of Frank Woolworth's first trip in February 1890